Xyfir/Documentation/ptorx/help.md

   - Modifiers are used to manipulate incoming mail that has passed all filters before it is redirected to a main email.
 - **Regular Expressions**
   - Regular expressions (also known as regex) are used to increase the abilities of your filters and modifiers.
 See [RegexOne.com](https://regexone.com/) for tutorials and explanations.
 Do *not* enable regular expressions if you don't know how to use them.
+- **Messages**
+  - Messages (also known as mail) are any emails sent, received, or redirected by proxy email addresses.

+# Proxy Emails

+## Fields

+- **Name** (optional, defaults to untitled) - A proxy email's name is there to be used as an extra identifier to help with searches.
+This is best used when you randomly generate your proxy email addresses.
+- **Description** (optional, defaults to creation date) - A proxy email's description serves mostly the same purpose as its name, however it has a higher character limit.
+- **Address** (optional) - This is the 'user' portion of a proxy email: `[user]@domain.com`.
+You can enter in whatever name you want (if it's available and of valid length and characters), or you can leave it blank and Ptorx will automatically generate one for you using a random English word and random numbers.
+- **Domain** (optional, defaults to `ptorx.com`) - This is the 'domain' portion of a proxy email: `user@[domain.com]`.
+Possible values for this are global domains like `ptorx.com` and any custom domains that you have added to your account.
+- **Redirect To** - This is your 'real' email address where any mail that is sent to your proxy email will be redirected to.
+This is the only required field when creating a proxy email *unless* you choose the 'No Redirect' option, at which point this field's value will be ignored.
+- **Spam Filter** (optional, enabled by default) - When enabled, Ptorx will automatically block redirects or saves for any emails that are determined to be spam.
+Mail marked as spam *cannot* be viewed in any way.
+- **Save Mail** (optional, disabled by default) - When enabled, Ptorx will temporarily save incoming mail for three days, and certain parts of each message for thirty days.
+If **Spam Filter** is enabled, any messages marked as spam will not be saved.
+Mail saved to Ptorx can be viewed in the 'Messages' section when viewing a proxy email.
+Saving mail is required if you wish to be able to reply to messages sent to your proxy email.
+- **No Redirect** (optional, disabled by default) - When enabled, mail will *not* be redirected to a real address, even if you set a value for **Redirect To**.
+Incoming mail will be saved to Ptorx for three days and will only be viewable from Ptorx's website or application.
+- **Direct Forward** (optional, disabled by default) - When enabled, mail will be forwarded to your real email directly from the sender's address.
+This means instead of the sender showing as your Ptorx proxy email, it will be the email address of the person who sent the original message.
+Due to the way direct forward works, there are limitations on what features you can use.
+Certain filters, `Save Mail`, `No Redirect`, and all modifiers will be disabled.
+WARNING: You will be able to reply to the original sender from within your preferred email app/site/client, however it will *not* send from your Ptorx address.
+Replying to mail sent with `Direct Forward` enabled will cause your primary email to be shown to the person you are replying to.
+- **Modifiers** and **Filters** (optional, none linked by default) - You can optionally 'link' modifiers and filters to your proxy email.

+## Deleting Proxy Emails

+By deleting a proxy email, that specific email is completely removed from your account, however it remains on Ptorx's system simply as a placeholder to prevent that address from ever being claimed again in the future.
+This means that once you delete a proxy address there is no way for you or another user to claim that address.
+Deleted proxy emails will of course not redirect or save received mail.

+## Replying to Redirected Mail

+You can safely reply to mail that is sent to a proxy email if that proxy email has `Save Mail` enabled.
+You can reply to this mail either from within the Ptorx application by viewing the proxy email and going to the 'Messages' tab, or by simply replying to the message you received in your email client as you would reply to any other message.

+There are some limitations with this feature:
+- You will only be able to reply to mail from within the Ptorx application for 3 days.
+- You will only be able to reply to mail from your email client for 30 days after receiving the original message.
+- If you reply to mail from within your email client, that client must support the `Reply-To` email header.
+Most popular clients (like Gmail) should support this.

+The replies will be sent to the original sender using the address of the proxy email that received the message.

 # Filters